 If you have burned food in the microwave, you know just how bad the smell can be.
 One reason is because your microwave is probably sitting on your countertop, and so there is no place for it to vent properly.
 In order to remove the stench, you can use this guide:

-- For light smells – most of the times you can just air out the smell as you leave the microwave door open.
+Most of the times you can just air out the smell as you leave the microwave door open.
 Put a bowl of baking soda inside the oven, since it has nice odour-absorbing qualities.

-- For strong smells – remove any residue from the inside of the oven and use an odour-absorbing gel.
+Remove any residue from the inside of the oven and use an odour-absorbing gel.
 This kind of product can easily deal with strong smells, leaving the oven feeling like new.